Mayoralty of Fiorello La Guardia: Federal projects

 Moses' leadership of the Triborough Bridge Authority was opposed by Roosevelt as the two had been political enemies in state politics.
 He sought the removal of Moses or else federal funds would be withdrawn from the project.
-Moses ran for governor of New York in 1934, which prevented the president from removing federal funding in order to avoid being see as politically motivated.
+Moses ran for governor of New York in 1934, which prevented the president from removing federal funding in order to avoid being seen as politically motivated.
 After the election Harold L. Ickes issued PWA Administrative General Order No. 129 which was targeted at Moses.
 La Guardia initially promised to not reappoint Moses, but did not.
 The order threatened La Guardia's plans using $310 million in funding from the PWA and further plans using $100 million.
 Moses made the issue public, but Roosevelt and Ickes maintained their position despite media criticism.
 A compromise was reached in which the order would not apply retroactively.
 The announcement was focused around allowing Langdon Post, chair of the Municipal Housing Authority and Tenement House Commissioner of New York, to maintain his positions while only one sentence was dedicated to Moses.
 The Triborough Bridge Authority was later given $1.6 billion in federal funding.

 Hereafter no funds shall be advanced to any authority, board or commission constituting an independent corporation or entity created for a specific project wholly within the confines of a municipality, any of the members of the governing body of which authority, board or commission holds any public office under said municipality.